AP source: NFLPA agrees with league on no preseason games

 The union also agreed to a 80-player roster limit for training camp, instead of the usual 90.

-The agreement between the union and the league came a day after league proposed scrapping the preseason because of the coronavirus pandemic.
+The agreement between the union and the league came a day after league made a proposal on not playing any preseason games because of the coronavirus pandemic.

 The players’ association originally had sought no preseason games and the league had reduced the exhibition schedule to two games.
 But on Monday evening, the NFL said it would eliminate those preseason contests and also would offer players 18 days for acclimation, up from seven days.